RI&E

 The Risk Inventory & Evaluation is the foundation of your health & safety policy and is more than just a report.
 It contributes to a safe and healthy organization.
 As an employer, you are responsible for instructing and stimulating the safety behavior of your employees.
 A good follow-up and plan of action from the RI&E is important to counter risks and improve working conditions in a timely manner.

-How does PDG Health Services support the RI&E?
+How do we support the RI&E?

 Testing your RI&E